marcwrobel/debian-playbooks/ansible_collections/marcwrobel/debian_server/roles/apache_server/README.md

 Install the [Apache HTTP Server](https://httpd.apache.org/).

-The `*_available` / `*_enable` configuration scheme, traditionally used on Debian, has not been adopted by this role to avoid as much as possible Ansible-unmanaged configurations (and also because `community.general.apache2_*` modules are really slow).
-Those directories are deleted by this role to avoid misinterpretations.
+The `*_available` / `*_enable` configuration scheme, traditionally used on Debian, has not been adopted by this role except for VirtualHosts.
+This is to avoid as much as possible Ansible-unmanaged configurations, but also because `community.general.apache2_*` modules are painfully slow.
+Unused directories are deleted by this role to avoid misinterpretations.

 Mandatory modules are: